justeattakeaway/pie/packages/components/README.md

 | **NPM Versioning** | Breaking changes should be expected.
 Component is still in active development and released as v0.x.x (indicating semver prerelease) | Breaking changes will be less likely, but could still occur due to component being integration tested with applications. | Component moves to v1.x.x NPM release.
 Breaking changes are communicated through version updates and any major feature changes will be tested as beta package releases.                                           |
 | **Use in production applications is** | Not recommended.
 Component is still in active development and may have known issues.
 Is done so at application teams own risk.      | Is encouraged, but with appropriate level of caution for a beta package release.
 Thorough testing is recommended.        | Is encouraged and we don’t expect any obvious defects being found.
 Component has already been tested in other applications and is therefore considered stable.
 As always, thorough testing is still recommended. |

 ### What to do as a contributor
 Versioning will happen automatically through our pipeline, and will use each commit description to determine the right version.
 Remember you can use `yarn cz` when committing any changes.
 You don't need to change versions manually in the `package.json`.

 **When to change a status in `package.json`**

-Use `alpha` during development of the firs epic or MVP of the component.
+Use `alpha` during development of the first epic or MVP of the component.

 Once the MVP is done, the component will be released as `beta`.
-This is generally done by the pie team.
+This is generally done by the PIE team.

 It will move to `stable` after it has been tested in at least 2 production environments.
-This is generally done by the pie team.
+This is generally done by the PIE team.